Recover an Unsent Message Draft on Android

 - Treat any partial draft return as a recovery window and stop before overwriting it.

-- Stay on the same screen, draft, tab, or field if possible.
+- Stay on the same screen, draft, tab, or text box if possible.

-- Do not submit, refresh, or type a replacement until you know whether a recoverable local state still exists.
+- Do not submit, refresh, or type a replacement until you check whether the old words can still come back.

 What usually kills recovery